Today, it’s simply not enough to have a good product page…

 - Never use cheesy stock images… just don’t do it

 Having great images encourages users to share, too.
 You can use a referral marketing software to get even more shares and referral traffic.
 Moving along…

 4. Have a clear call-to-action

-Once you have your customer’s attention, what’s next?
+Once you have your customer’s attention and great website designs, what’s next?

 Since we’re looking at product pages, the CTA is pretty obvious: You want the site user to purchase the item.